core-wg/oscore/draft-ietf-core-object-security.md

 * ID_PIV = Sender ID of the encrypting endpoint
 * PIV = current Partial IV of the encrypting endpoint

-Since the encrypting endpoint steps the Partial IV for each use, the nonces used are all unique as long as the number of encrypted messages are kept within the required range ({{nonce-uniqueness}}).
+Since the encrypting endpoint steps the Partial IV for each use, the nonces used are all unique as long as the number of encrypted messages is kept within the required range ({{nonce-uniqueness}}).

 For responses without Partial IV (i.e. single response to a request):